Sunday, 22 September 2024

 This seems to have annoyed Davout a bit as he responded with a desperate charge by the 4e Chasseurs, but as the sun of Rossbach rose over the table, it was clear this was not going to end well.
 This was very unlucky for Davout as he was not to know that this was moment when two battalions of Allied reinforcements were due to arrive.

-As the RGL artillery (acting as Horse artillery) scuttled out of the way, it all went a bit Charge of the Light Brigade.
+As the RGL artillery (acting as horse artillery) scuttled out of the way, it all went a bit Charge of the Light Brigade.

 I think the game could still have gone either way as there were a lot of reinforcements coming onto the table, but as we'd had even more people coming over to talk to us, and had to pack up a bit earlier than the day before, that was about it I'm sorry to say.